JiahaoShen0510/JiahaoShen0510/README.md

 Big Data practitioner.

+Certificate in Full Stack Web Development (Caltech:Center for Technology and Management Education): In Progress.

 Certificate in Artificial Intelligence and Machine Learning (University of Texas at Austin: McCombs School of Business).

 Certificate in FinTech Revolution: Transformative Financial Services and Strategies (University of Pennsylvania: The Wharton School).